breineke93/Processing/README.md

 ## Spirals
 Uses alpha transparency of shapes to create seashell like structures in different colors.

+## Strips
+Draws columns  of blocks, colored using gradients that are randomly shifted in Y-direction.
+Can give the appeareance of towers, rain etc.

+## IsoTowers
+Faking isometric perspective: Using the rhombus shape, pseudo-3D looking towers are drawn in different color variations.

 ### Currently working on:
 Strips
 IsoTowers